ncw/www/README.md

 If you want to change the layout then the main files to edit are

-- `layout/index.html` for the front page
-- `chrome/*.html` for the HTML fragments
+- `layouts/_default/baseof.html` for the HTML template
-- `_default/single.md` for the default template
+- `chrome/navbar.html` for the navbar
-- `page/single.md` for the page template
+- `chrome/menu.html` for the menu

 Running `make serve` in a terminal give a live preview of the website so it is easy to tweak stuff.